Stuycs-K/project03-final-09-liuj-pangr/PROPOSAL.md

 Rock Paper Scissors 1v1 tournament (client-server)
 - A tournament bracket made with a set of pipes, with the server listening to client inputs and sending them instructions about the game.
 - The game would start through a command in the server confirming the players' readiness.
-- The server would malloc a list of players (structs), which stores all the player data.
+- The server would malloc a list of players (structs, MAX PLAYER 8), which stores all the player data.
 The results and losses of the game are calculated as the fights happen.
 Dead players are ignored and winners continue.

 # Intended usage: